Archive for the ‘Supporting Phonemic Awareness’ Category

 Developing Phonemic Awareness: How’s Your Nose, Rose?

-Posted on August 27th, 2011 by Carolyn - Storytime Standouts
+Posted on August 27th, 2011 by Carolyn Hart

-After the presentation, one of the moms in the audience told me that she’s been playing, “How’s Your Nose, Rose?” with her young son.
+After my presentation, one of the moms in the audience told me that she’s been playing, “How’s Your Nose, Rose?” with her young son.
 The game begins with one of them asking, “How’s Your Nose, Rose?”
-The other replies with, “How’s Your Back, Jack?” and the game continues until every possible body part rhyme has been exploited; “How’s your toe, Joe?”, “”How’s your arm, Parm?”, ”How’s your leg, Peg?”, “How’s your brain, Jane?” etc.
+The other replies with, “How’s Your Back, Jack?” and the game continues until every possible body part rhyme has been exploited; “How’s your toe, Joe?”, “”How’s your arm, Parm?”, “How’s your leg, Peg?”, “How’s your brain, Jane?” etc.

 What great fun and what a marvelous learning opportunity; it doesn’t cost a penny, it can be done anywhere, and asking, “How’s your nose, Rose?” just might make waiting in a long line a tiny bit easier.
 If you have a great idea for an inexpensive, portable reading lesson, I hope you’ll share it with us.